x0cat0x/x0cat0x/_posts/2019-03-17-php-relative-path-problem.md

 comments: true
 ---

-A PHP file includes another PHP file which itself includes yet another file, they all are in separate directories.
+A PHP file includes another PHP file which itself includes yet another file, and they all are in separate directories.

 /b.php